 Warm spot?
 For a good warm spot, you can turn the oven on for just a minute or less, then put the starter inside with the light on.
 I wanted to make it easy on myself, so I waited until summer to start mine so that it wasn’t 64 degrees in my house.

 Smell?
-The starter starts out smelling like flour and water, and as it progresses, there’s more of a sourdough tang to it scent.
+The starter starts out smelling like flour and water, and as it progresses, there’s more of a sourdough tang to its scent.
 You can definitely tell something is happening!

 Time to grow?
 You betcha.
 A new starter takes time to “mature” before it’s ready for bread.
 I would recommend starting with pancakes, crackers, or a flatbread that won’t count on much rise the first few times you bake.
 That way you’re not setting yourself up for failure and doorstop-worthy loaves! 🙂

 What to do with it?
-I started with some recipes that didn’t need much rise because I was nervous about my sourdough starter’s performance last fall.
-Sarah’s sourdough recipes include everything I’ve tried.
-Sarah also has A Definitive Guide to Sourdough…According to Me that is a must read as you get closer to baking bread.
+I started with some recipes that didn’t need much rise because I was nervous about my sourdough starter’s performance at first.

 ***If you’re not going to bake at least once a week, store the starter in your fridge.
 Just remember to feed it some flour once a week, with water when it is too thick.